hack-duke/hackduke-mentorship-bot/README.md

 # Configuration variables

 Copy the correct `.env` from hackduke-secrets, replace CREATEDBYUSER in `.env` with your slack ID (this can be found using Slack's online API tester).

 Make sure that you rename the file to be called just `.env` (without all the identifying characters after).
 Note that `.env` is included in the `.gitignore` so you won't have to worry about accidentally committing it to our public repos.

+# Running the mentorbot

+1. Run `npm install` to get your node modules installed
+2. Make sure you have your `.env` file properly setup (see above)
+3. Run `npm start` and you're good to go!

 # Botkit demo using Express and Mongo